Master Engineering Systems: Automotive Systems Full-time

 Part of the Master in Engineering Systems

 Automotive Systems is a track within the Master in Engineering Systems.
 So when you apply on Studielink you choose Engineering Systems.
 Then you indicate the track you wish to follow.
 In this case, Automotive Systems.
-Other tracks in the Master in Engineering Systems are: Sustainable Energy, Control Systems, Embedded Systems and Lean Engineering.
+Other tracks in the Master in Engineering Systems are: Sustainable Energy, Control Systems, Embedded Systems and Smart Manufacturing (available from September 2023).

 Study in part-time?

 Want to study in part-time?
 Follow the modules at your own pace?
-You can if you are from the EU/EEA.
-The part-time program takes 2.5 to 3 years to complete.
+You can if you are from the EU/EEA or have a valid residence permit for the Netherlands.
+You also need to be working in the field.
+The part-time program takes 3 years to complete.

 Why study in Holland?